-Prerequisite: Audition or instructor Fees: Refer to fee schedule approval Location: HHS, WFHS
+Prerequisite: Audition or instructor approval Fees: Refer to fee schedule Grade Level: 9, 10, 11, 12 Location: HHS, WFHS

 THEATRE ARTS III PA113A/PA114B

 This course will provide students with more advanced acting techniques and opportunities to work in-depth to refine their acting skills.
 Emphasis will focus on method, historical and literary genres.
 In addition to classroom performances, students may focus on festival competitions as well as general audience performances.
 Additional time outside of class may be required.